sudoplatform-labs/ffi-tutorials/Wrapper_Data_Types/readme.md

 2. Copy the required library files into *python_test_app* (or they can be referenced via command line parameters)
 	1. ./library/target/debug/libuniffi_library.dylib
 	2. ./library/src/library.py
 3. Create the main Python application file (main.py).
 Natively, Python provides int, float, and complex as its supported numeric value types.
 Since the Rust library generated above uses numeric values with specific bit lengths and sign values, it is necessary to import a third-party library.
 For these tests, *numpy* is used to provide finer control over numeric type values.
+(If *numpy* is not installed, please install it by typing ```pip3 install numpy``` on the command line.)
 Please add the following to main.py:

 ```
   1 import numpy